 Third, and perhaps most important: remember that series are your BEST FRIEND.
 If you can get your child interested in a book that is part of a series, guess what happens if he loves the first story?
 He will be eager to pick up the second.
 And if he likes that one?
 Yep — you guessed it.
 He will want the third.
 If you can connect a child to a series that taps into your child’s hobbies, is engaging and high interest, you’ve made it.
-There’s nothing like a great series to hook readers at this important age, and luckily, every choice on this list is part of a series!
+There’s nothing like a great series to hook readers at this important age, and luckily, every choice on this list of the best books for 7 year olds is part of a series!

 Fourth, continue reading aloud with your child!
 Even if they are old enough to read to themselves, sharing chapter book read alouds with your children is just as magical as reading picture books to your kids.
 Don’t stop reading with your kids!
 Continue to make it a part of your nightly routine.